DerGuru/The-Resonant/Chapters/P1-21 - Interludes I.md

 The earth was stubborn.

 Elyra pushed the trowel into the soil again, jaw clenched, breath shallow.
-The roots had grown in too deep—coiled like memories that refused to let go.
+The roots had grown in too deep - coiled like memories that refused to let go.
 She paused, one hand gripping the edge of the raised garden bed, and let the tremor in her arm settle.

 The sun was low, but sharp.
 It caught the rusted edge of the old wheelhouse beyond the path, lighting it like an accusation.